swhitty/FlyingFox/README.md

 route ~= HTTPRequest(method: .POST, path: "/hello/world") // false
 ```

-And can use wildcards within the path
+They can also use wildcards within the path

 ```swift
 let route = HTTPRoute("GET /hello/*/world")